-The annual Permissive Tax Exemption Bylaw (Bylaw No 3209 for 2020) must be adopted before October 31st of any given year for the subject properties to be exempt for the following tax year.
-Staff utilize the City's Permissive Tax Exemption Guidelines (Attachment 4) to evaluate eligibility for a permissive tax exemption.
-A table of the 2020 permissive tax exemptions is attached (Attachment 5).
+The annual Permissive Tax Exemption Bylaw must be adopted before October 31st of any given year for the subject properties to be exempt for the following tax year.
+Staff utilize the City's Permissive Tax Exemption Guidelines to evaluate eligibility for a permissive tax exemption.
+The properties approved in 2025 Bylaw (Bylaw No. 3486) are listed in Attachment 2.